hamburg-js/proposals/hosts.md

 You will have up to 5 minutes at the beginning of the meetup to present your organisation.
 Additionally you are welcome to socialise with our attendees during breaks.

-_Current employees of hosts are not selected to give talks on the months of their employer's sponsorship._
+:warning: _Current employees of hosts are not selected to give talks on the months of their employer's sponsorship._